StylishThemes/GitHub-Dark/.github/ISSUE_TEMPLATE.md

 force refresh the web page (Windows: Ctrl+F5; MacOS: Apple+R or Command+R;
 Linux: F5).

-If the issue persists, please help us identifying the cause by providing these
+If the issue persists, please help us in identifying the cause by providing these
 details:
 -->